Rehaan99/AutoClicker/README.md

 WIP
 TO DO Basic:
-Create Auto Clicker,
+Create Auto Clicker (Complete),
-Simple GUI,
+Simple GUI (Complete),
-2 Buttons - Start and Stop,
+2 Buttons - Start and Stop (Complete),
 Input time between clicks (seconds),
-Allow for hotkey to start/pause auto clicker (even when tabbed out),
+Allow for hotkey to start/pause auto clicker (even when tabbed out), REQUIRES KNOWLEDGE OF MULTITHREADING
 TO DO advanced:
 Input screen position in pixels get current mouse position in pixels.